satyammangroliya/OnlyOffice/README.md

 We recommend using docker-compose for installation as specifications can easily be set within the .yml file.
 Installation Guides can be found at https://helpcenter.onlyoffice.com/installation/docs-index.aspx

+#### Security Configuration in OnlyOffice
+(Note that this can only be done if you installed OnlyOffice docs using docker compose!)
+Open your OnlyOffice's docker-compose.yml file.
+In onlyoffice-documentserver.environment section, uncomment all variables starting with "JWT".
+Set a safer password in JWT_SECRET variable.

 ### Install OnlyOffice-Plugin
 Start at your ILIAS root directory